sangokey/minesweeper/README.md

 I have recreated the famous Minesweeper game with two modes and two difficuties:

 **Modes**:
+1. **Normal**
-1. **Normal** - Normal Minesweeper Game: Goal is to uncover all safe cells (cells without bombs).
+Rules: Normal Minesweeper game where goal is to uncover all safe cells (without mines).

-2. **Flags** - Guess the bomb locations: After the user guesses all the bombs (shown in top left), the game will check if the guesses (flags) are correct.
+2. **Flags**
-*In the flags mode, the user can guess the bomb at any time in the game.*
+*In the flags mode, the user can guess the Mine at any time in the game.*
+Rules: Guess all the bomb locations using flags.
+Once all flags are used, game checks if user loses or wins.

 **Difficulty**:
 1. **Easy** (9x9 with 10 bombs)